 - Rebook for infills every 2 weeks

 Silk and Fibreglass should be a system that all nail technicians should offer alongside UV Gel and Acrylic.
-This enables the technician to provide a range of nails that can meet the need of every client.
+This enables the technician to provide a range of nails that can meet the needs of every client.

-Remember to become a professional nail technician it is about keeping all skills up to date and attending refresher courses to maintain continual professional development.
+Remember to become a professional nail technician is about keeping all skills up to date and attending refresher courses to maintain continual professional development.